Tencent sues Toutiao for alleged defamation, demands 1 yuan and apology

-HONG KONG, June 1 (Reuters) - Chinese social media giant Tencent Holdings on Friday said it is suing two companies under domestic rival Toutiao for alleged defamation, escalating its growing feud with the firm behind what is currently the world’s most downloaded iPhone app.
+HONG KONG (Reuters) - Chinese social media giant Tencent Holdings on Friday said it is suing two companies under domestic rival Toutiao for alleged defamation, escalating its growing feud with the firm behind what is currently the world’s most downloaded iPhone app.

 Toutiao, also known as Bytedance Technology, is one of China’s fastest-growing tech start-ups.
 It has threatened Tencent’s dominance in social media and online entertainment with its hugely popular news aggregator app Jinri Toutiao and short video app Tik Tok, also known as Douyin in Chinese.